Asset protection tier list: Worst to BEST

 Bad:

-• Relying on insurance.
-This is the most basic level of protection and it is not very effective, but it is still better than nothing.
-Insurance companies have many exclusions and they may not cover everything, but they can help to pay for some of the costs of a lawsuit.
+• Relying on insurance offers only a basic level of protection.
+It’s not very effective, but it’s better than nothing.
+Insurance policies often have exclusions and may not cover every situation.
+However, they can help pay some of the costs if a lawsuit occurs.

 Good:

-• Using one LLC for all of your rental properties.
-This is better than relying on insurance because it protects your personal assets from liability.
-However, if someone sues you and wins, they could take all of your rental properties.
+• Using one LLC for all your rental properties offers more protection than relying only on insurance.
+It shields your personal assets from liability.
+However, if someone sues you and wins, they could claim all your rental properties under that single LLC.

 Better: